Spear-thrower: History

 The Andean estólica had a wooden body with a hook that was made of stone or metal.
 These hooks have been found at multiple highland sites including Cerro Baúl, a site of the Wari culture.
 In the Andes, the tips of darts were often capped with metal.
 Arrow points commonly had the same appearance as these Andean tips.
 The length of a common estòlica was about 50 cm.
 Estólica handles were commonly carved and modeled to represent real world accounts like animals and deities.
+Along with this, archeological evidence from the Andean highlands show that many Estólica's were created out of mammal bone.
+Experimental replication demonstrates that bone was implemented and an effective alternative that can be produced relatively quickly.

 Examples of estòlicas with no handle pieces have been interpreted as children's toys.
 Archaeologists found decorated examples in the Moche culture burial of the Lady of Cao at El Brujo in the Chicama valley.
 At her feet was a group of twenty-three atlatls with handle pieces that depicted birds.
 These “theatrical” estòlicas are different from normal weapons.
 They are much longer (80–100 cm) than the regular examples (50–60 cm).
 Archeologists John Whittaker and Kathryn Kamp, both faculty from Grinnell College, speculate that they might have been part of a ceremony before the burial or symbolic references to indicate that the royal woman in the burial had been a warrior.

 Estólicas are depicted along with maces, clubs, and shields on Moche vessels that illustrate warfare.
 The atlatl appears in the artwork of Chavín de Huantar, such as on the Black and White Portal.

 Among the Tlingit of Southeast Alaska, approximately one dozen old elaborately carved specimens they call "shee áan" (sitting on a branch) remain in museum collections and private collections, one having sold at auction for more than $100,000.

 In September 1997, an atlatl dart fragment, carbon dated to 4360 ± 50 ^{14}C yr BP (TO 6870), was found in an ice patch on mountain Thandlät, the first of the southern Yukon Ice Patches to be studied.

 The people of New Guinea and Aboriginal people in Australia also use spear-throwers.
 In the mid Holocene, Aboriginal people in Australia developed spear-throwers, known as woomeras.

 As well as its practical use as a hunting weapon, it may also have had social effects.
 John Whittaker suggests the device was a social equalizer in that it requires skill rather than muscle power alone.
 Thus, women and children would have been able to participate in hunting.

 Whittaker said the stone-tipped projectiles from the Aztec atlatl were not powerful enough to penetrate Spanish steel plate armor, but they were strong enough to penetrate the mail, leather and cotton armor that most Spanish soldiers wore.
 Whittaker said the Aztecs started their battles with atlatl darts followed with melee combat using the macuahuitl.